2025 SEC softball tournament

 The 2025 Southeastern Conference (SEC) softball tournament was held at Jack Turner Stadium on the campus of the University of Georgia in Athens, Georgia, from May 6 through May 10, 2025.
-The event determines the champion of the Southeastern Conference for the 2025 season.
+The event determined the champion of the Southeastern Conference for the 2025 season.
 Oklahoma & Texas A&M were named co-champions due to inclement weather.
 Oklahoma received the SEC's automatic bid to the 2025 NCAA Division I softball tournament due to being the highest remaining seed in the SEC tournament.

 This was the first year of a 15-team tournament.